NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   grayscale for seeing in darkness, options for global illumination light scale, etc. Extremely useful for adding a pinch of flavor for those characters that can see in the dark.

   NOTE: Has some pretty significant performance issues.
-If you or your players have low-end hardware, it might be necessary to avoid this module.
+If you or your players have low-end hardware, it might be necessary to avoid this module, as good as it is.
     - Global illumination light --> Bright light
     - Improved GM vision --> Enabled
     - Vision rules --> Dungeons & Dragons 5e